johnnymetz/johnny-metz-blog/content/posts/hadolint.md

 ### Configuration file

-The Hadolint configuration file provides a convenient mechanism for storing all of your options in a single place.
-This is important because it can be frustrating and error-prone to manually pass these options into every Hadolint run.
-The configuration file can live in a [variety of locations](https://github.com/hadolint/hadolint#configure) but I generally just put it in the repository's root as `.hadolint.yaml`.
+Manually passing options into every Hadolint run can be annoying and error-prone.
+Hadolint conveniently comes with configuration file support for storing all of your options in a single place.
+This file can live in a [variety of locations](https://github.com/hadolint/hadolint#configure) but I generally just put it in the repository's root as `.hadolint.yaml`.

 ```yaml
 override: